fabiomarcellusdev/Prompture/templates/CLEAN-AI-CODE.md

 # 🧠 Clean AI Code – Development Rules & AI Collaboration Guide

 This document provides comprehensive guidelines for AI-assisted development.
-For quick reference, focus on the sections marked with ⚡️.
+You have two options for using this document:

+1. **Quick Reference (⚡️):** Use only the Quick Start Guide section (marked with ⚡️) for essential, immediate actions.
+This is recommended when token context is limited.
+2. **Full Document:** Use the entire document for comprehensive guidance.
+This is recommended when you have sufficient token context available.

+Choose the appropriate option based on your current token context and needs.

 ---